 A small-time songwriter dumps her singer boyfriend as he cheats on her with his producer’s assistant.
 Like many showbiz stories, she’s then discovered by a disgraced music producer at a pub.
 But what follows is anything but predictable.
 Having no money or a recording studio, they decide to record the album in the open spaces of New York city – including in their music sounds from the streets, trains and a man abusing them at night as they record a song on the terrace.

 In the middle of all this, she reaches out to her ex-boyfriend through a voice mail to tell him that he has ‘broken every single fucking rule’ and she has still loved him like a ‘fool’.
 That’s her response to the way he has commercialised ‘their’ song – Lost Stars – that she wrote for him.
 The song gets him an award, but she hates the way he has bastardised it and played it to the gallery.

-Mark Ruffalo is brilliant as a devastated music producer, who finds redemption in his own business.
+Mark Ruffalo is brilliant as the devastated music producer, who finds redemption in his own business.
 Keira Knightley is The Heroine.
 She’s gorgeous and so talented in her role as an independent songwriter who’s hurt in love, but finds peace and freedom through music.

-In the end, she rides a bicycle through New York, probably feeling liberated at last – not only from being cheated in love and music, but also free from the potential dangers of commercial success of the entertainment industry.
+In the end, she rides a bicycle through New York, probably feeling liberated at last – not only from being cheated in love and in her music, but also free from the potential dangers of commercial success of the entertainment industry.